bbalganjjm/natural_js/docs/DEVELOPER-GUIDE-UI-Tab.md

-# Natural-JS Tab Component Developer Guide
+# Natural-UI Tab Component Developer Guide

-The Tab (N.tab) component of Natural-JS creates a tabbed page view by specifying an element structured as div > ul > li as the context option.
+The Tab (N.tab) component of Natural-UI creates a tabbed page view by specifying an element structured as div > ul > li as the context option.

 ## Table of Contents